Chapter Thirty Nine - Pilot of the Invictus

 Because I'm curious, because Ian is the definition of curiosity, we had recorded a few of the connects for our own amusement.

 We'd watch.
 We'd count, sometimes it would be off the grid.
 We could be transporting ten, twenty even fifty Sagir.

 More of them, then the Crew of the Invictus.

 We knew better than tell Donnie, the Captain.
 I don't think he wanted to know.
-I don't think his DNA let him define himself and what he was being asked to do.
+I don't think his DNA lets him define himself and what he was being asked to do.

-On some occasions we'd stop at some Space Port to officially log out one and log on another.
+On some occasions we'd connect the Invictus to some Space Port to officially log out one set of Sagir and log on another.

 As all of these Superboys were of the Gye clone batch they were identical.
 It was beyond human comprehension to see them, so many of exactly the same person.